No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Inquests

-Ffyon is a member of the Inquest Lawyers Group and Advocate and regularly undertakes pro bono work.
+Ffyon is a member of the Inquest Lawyers Group and Advocate; and regularly undertakes pro bono work for families who do not have exceptional case funding.

 Public Inquiries